konung-yaropolk/ImageJ-csv-cutter/README.md

 # ImageJ-cvs-cutter

-Simple tool for processing Ca-metry data recieved using Olympus Confocal or 2-photon microscopes.
+Simple tool for Ca-metry data preprocessing, recieved using Olympus Fluoview software.
-Given script reformats your ImageJ ROI cvs-multimeasurements, based on the events timing in Olympus metadata.
+Given script reformats your ImageJ ROI cvs-multimeasurements, based on the events timing from Olympus Fluoview metadata.

 Algorythm explanation: